How To Make A Personal Statement Of Assets And Liabilities To Calculate Your Net Worth

 By acquiring more assets.
 This means being frugal to save money, setting up multiple streams of income and investing in profitable ventures.
 Furthermore, you should lessen your liabilities by paying bad debts, controlling your expenses and finding ways to convert your liabilities into assets.

-Lastly, don’t miss other posts like this and get the chance to download more personal finance tools and worksheet templates by subscribing to Ready To Be Rich.
+Lastly, don’t miss other posts like this by subscribing to Ready To Be Rich.

 Photo courtesy of boboniaa